Updated: 1st December 2017

 Does the article offer an evaluation or critical appraisal?

-The case study should be submitted in 2 main formats:
+The case study should be submitted in 1 main format:

 - Digital copy (via Canvas)

-It is expected that the paper copy and the Canvas digital copy will be submitted before the assessment deadline.
+It is expected that the Canvas digital copy will be submitted before the assessment deadline.
+If you experience problems with Canvas you can submit physical copies to the library together with an emailed to the module leader.
 Late submissions may be rejected, face grade caps or be marked down.

 The case study should be written first and foremost in a standardised word-processing package (aka Apple Pages, Microsoft Word, Apache Open Office, Google Docs, etc) and should be saveable in one of the following formats: